-While the Dell U2718Q monitor can accept the HDR10 signal, it lacks proper display capabilities to actually enhance the viewing experience.
+While the Dell U2718Q monitor can accept the HDR10 signal, it lacks proper display capabilities to actually improve the viewing experience.

-For a noticeable improvement in the image quality, an HDR monitor should be capable of delivering at least a 400-nit peak brightness (preferably 600) and cover at least 90% of the DCI-P3 color gamut.
+For a noticeable improvement in the image quality, an HDR monitor should be able to deliver at least a 400-nit peak brightness (preferably 600 or 1,000) and cover at least 90% of the DCI-P3 color gamut.

 In contrast, the Dell U2718Q has a peak brightness of 350-nits and only covers the standard sRGB color gamut meaning that its HDR is software-emulated.
-Some games may look slightly better, but most of the time you’ll just get oversaturated colors.
+Some games might look slightly better, but most of the time, you’ll just get oversaturated colors.

 The monitor is still a great display due to its accurate colors, 4K resolution, premium design, and smooth performance, but don’t buy it just for the sake of HDR.

-So, if you’re a professional designer who also likes to casually play video games, the Dell U2718Q is definitely for you.
+So, if you’re a professional designer who also likes to play video games casually, the Dell U2718Q is definitely for you.

 Moving on, the monitor uses PWM (Pulse Width Modulation) to regulate brightness, so if you are over-sensitive to screen flicker, you may experience eye strain or headaches after prolonged use.